Serhat Koç: Career

 Born in Eindhoven, Koç made his first first team appearance on 11 January 2008 against FC Volendam.

 On 10 December 2008, he agreed on a transfer to FC Groningen.
 He joined his new club in July 2009.
 From August 2010 he played on loan for first division club SC Cambuur until January 2011.
 From then he joined FC Eindhoven on loan until the end of the season.
 In July 2011, Koc was transferred back to FC Eindhoven on a permanent basis.
 Koc immediately delivered with a goal and an assist in the first game of the new season, during Eindhoven's 3–0 win on FC Emmen.
 After two seasons he signed with Helmond Sport in the summer of 2013.
 He signed with Turkish side Sanliurfaspor in July 2014.
 However, he left the club in December 2014 and signed with Dutch Hoofdklasse side DOVO.

 Ahead of the 2019-20 season, Koç joined Belgian club KFC Esperanza Pelt.
+In February 2021 it was confirmed that Koç would join VV UNA ahead of the upcoming 2021-22 season.
+Ahead of the 2022-23 season, he joined VV Gestel.